-27 eir's 2009/2010 funding application model had excluded the Capex associated with the building pool.
+23 eir's 2009/2010 funding application model had excluded the Capex associated with the building pool.
 TERA considered that building pool Capex can be directly attributable to geographic areas, in the most part identifiable at district level, and with particular MDFs in some cases.

-28 eir's 2009/2010 funding application model included BIP and Ethernet SANS revenue, and omitted the associated Opex.
+24 eir's 2009/2010 funding application model included BIP and Ethernet SANS revenue, and omitted the associated Opex.

-- 75. Having reviewed and considered eir's inclusion of building pool CAPEX and BIP and Ethernet SANS OPEX, TERA was satisfied that these amendments by eir were reasonable and appropriate in the context of eir's final 2010-2011 USO funding application. - 76.
-Having considered the cost data, TERA assessed the portion of these costs which could be avoided if certain MDF areas were no longer served by eir. - 77.
-TERA noted that eir's changes in its definition of working lines (outlined above), have resulted in some changes to the allocation of costs to MDFs. - 78.
-TERA also noted that the costs from eir's HCA accounts, are in the main, not identified separately for different MDF areas.
-Costs are therefore allocated to areas using cost drivers. - 79.
-Where an activity code was "indirect", the avoidability percentage was estimated by considering the SRT codes underpinning the activity code. eir provided further information on access network OPEX avoidability in its final 2010-2011 USO funding application and TERA noted that eir made some minor changes to the categorisation of SRT codes (compared to its 2009-2010 USO funding application). - 80.
-TERA also conducted SRT sampling checks and was of the view that the impact of these changes on the level of avoidable costs was negligible during this financial period. - 81.
+- 80. Where an activity code was "indirect", the avoidability percentage was estimated by considering the SRT codes underpinning the activity code. eir provided further information on access network OPEX avoidability in its final 2011-2012 USO funding application and TERA noted that eir made some minor changes to the categorisation of SRT codes (compared to its 2009-2010 USO funding application). - 81.
+TERA also conducted SRT sampling checks and was of the view that the impact of these changes on the level of avoidable costs was negligible during this financial period. - 82.
 TERA's assessment of eir's cost avoidability assumptions noted that eir used access network costs to calculate the avoidable access network costs at the area and customer level for each MDF.
-Having reviewed and considered eir's access network cost avoidability assumptions in respect of OPEX, TERA was satisfied that eir's avoidability assumptions were reasonable and appropriate in the context of eir's final 2010-2011 USO funding application. - 82.
-In eir's initial 2010-2011 USO funding application, its approach to cost allocation was only based on the number of faults.
-TERA recommended that the allocation of costs to "repair team areas" should be based on the number of repair staff in each area; and the allocation of costs to MDFs, was based on the number of faults in the MDFs, that make up each "repair team area". eir's approach to the allocation of the "Repair-Access" cost category was amended in eir's final 2010-2011 USO application29 to incorporate recommendations made by TERA.
-TERA considered this approach to be more aligned to the principle of cost causality and the 2009 CAM30.
+Having reviewed and considered eir's access network cost avoidability assumptions in respect of OPEX, TERA was satisfied that eir's avoidability assumptions were reasonable and appropriate in the context of eir's final 2011-2012 USO funding application. - 83.
+In eir's initial 2011-2012 USO funding application, its approach to cost allocation was only based on the number of faults.
+TERA recommended that the allocation of costs to "repair team areas" should be based on the number of repair staff in each area; and the allocation of costs to MDFs, was based on the number of faults in the MDFs, that make up each "repair team area". eir's approach to the allocation of the "Repair-Access" cost category was amended in eir's final 2011-2012 USO application25 to incorporate recommendations made by TERA.
+TERA considered this approach to be more aligned to the principle of cost causality and the 2009 CAM26. - 84.
+Finally, eir made a number of efficiency adjustments in line with principles and methodologies of Decision 9 of D04/11. - 85.
+In this respect, two methodological changes have been made to the fault rate regression analysis in the USO model (from eir's 2009-2010 USO funding application):

-29 The Frontier Direct Net Cost Report (Section 3.1.3) details the cost drivers used to allocate avoidable OPEX costs to MDFs.
+25 The Frontier Direct Net Cost Report (Section 3.1.3) details the cost drivers used to allocate avoidable OPEX costs to MDFs.

-30 Copper Access Model.
+26 Copper Access Model.